-Special condition 1 of consent 3369-2 sets the residual flow that the operator needs to comply with in the Manganui River as follows:
+Special condition 1 of Consent 3369-2 sets the residual flow that the operator needs to comply with in the Manganui River as follows:

-1. The abstraction shall be managed to ensure that a residual flow of not less than 400 L/s is maintained at all times in the Manganui River below the weir.
+1. The abstraction shall be managed to ensure that a residual flow of not less than 400L/s is maintained at all times in the Manganui River below the weir.

 The Company provides this residual flow by passing flow through the new fish pass, located on the true right bank of the weir, and supplementing the flow through the old fish pass, located on the true left of the weir.
-When this residual flow is assessed for compliance purposes, a gauging is undertaken at each fish pass, with the total flow compared against the required amount of 400 L/s.
-Gaugings are only undertaken when there is no more than an insignificant amount of water spilling over the Tariki Weir.
+When this residual flow is assessed for compliance purposes, a gauging is undertaken at each fish pass, with the total flow compared against the required amount of 400L/s.
+Gaugings are only undertaken when there is no more than an insignificant amount of water spilling over the Tariki weir.

-Table 2 shows that one hydrological inspection was undertaken in relation to the Manganui River residual flow.
-This inspection found that the residual flow was being provided as required.
+Three hydrological inspections were undertaken in relation to the Manganui River residual flow.
+These inspections found that the residual flow was being provided as required (Table 2).